renproject/darknode-sol/docs/01-darknode-registry.md

   The bond is sent to the Darknode Registry and the Darknode is in the *Pending Registration* state until the beginning of the next epoch.
 The account sending this transaction is consdered to be the Darknode operator.

 **(2) Registered**
   The registration is approved and the Darknode is in the *Registered* state.
-The Darknode is now considerd active.
+The Darknode is considered registered until it reaches the deregistered state at (4).

 **(3) Pending Deregistration**
   The intent to deregister is sent to the Darknode Registry and the Darknode is in the *Pending Deregistration* state until the beginning of the next epoch.
-During this time, the Darknode is still considered to be active.
+The Darknode is still considered registered until it reaches the deregistered state at (4).

 **(4) Deregistered**
   The deregistration is approved and the Darknode is in the *Deregistered* state.
-It is no longer considered active.

 **(5) Cooling**
   The Darknode is no longer considered active.
 The bond cannot be refunded until the beginning of the next epoch.